-- the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.
+- 1. the annual amount of recharge from precipitation, if any, to the groundwater resources within the district; - 2. for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface-water bodies, including lakes, streams, and rivers; and - 3. the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.